-Increased payload weight will decrease your AIV's run-time.
+Increased payload structure weight will decrease your AIV's run-time.
 This will be most noticeable if you are driving the AIV up an incline.
 On level ground, a certain amount of extra weight will not shorten the AIV's run-time very much.
-When adding a payload with substantial weight, the center of gravity of the entire AIV needs to be considered.
+When adding a payload structure with substantial weight, the center of gravity of the entire AIV needs to be considered.
 This is particularly important if you intend to equip the Lynx platform with a robot arm, which would be lifting items off-center from the Lynx platform.

-A heavy payload, with most of its weight concentrated just above the Lynx platform, will be much more stable than the same weight payload in which the weight is either off-center or high above the top of the platform.
+A heavy payload structure, with most of its weight concentrated just above the Lynx platform, will be much more stable than the same weight payload structure in which the weight is either off-center or high above the top of the platform.

-NOTE: The weight of your payload added to the weight of the parts it is carrying must not exceed 60 kg (132 lb).
+NOTE: The weight of your payload structure added to the weight of the parts it is carrying must not exceed the rated capacity of your platform.